 For the Love of Print

 Making magazines is a creative endeavor like no other.
 If you know, you know.
-A small band of industry veterans has set out to capture that essence—the pure … magic?, the vexing challenges, and the uncertain future—in a popular podcast that’s documenting the industry and looking to what might lie ahead.
+A small band of industry veterans has set out to capture that essence—the pure … magic?, the vexing challenges, the uncertain future—in a popular podcast that’s documenting the industry and looking to what might lie ahead.

 By Sean Plottner